mdaffin/disconnected.systems/site/blog/archlinux-installer/index.md

 wrong you wish you had it.
 To get around this I redirect stdout and stderr of the script to the `tee` command.
 This splits the stream, continuing to output it to the screen but also writes it to a log file in case there is a need to inspect it later.
-Honestly, I have only ever used this output once, but it is not expensive or complicated to do so I just leave it in.

 ```bash
 exec 1> >(tee "stdout.log")
 exec 2> >(tee "stderr.log")
 ```

-I also ensure ntp is enabled as I have systems that like to drift when unpowered for a long time.
+I also ensure NTP is enabled to ensure the clock has not drifted for any reason.

 ```bash
 timedatectl set-ntp true